James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 (antianchor's extractor_diff JSON came back NUL-corrupted and its gate log was not pulled, so only its isotropy decode health is available; the gate numbers are missing.)

-**What the InstanceNorm result shows — the first real signal in the sweep:**
+**What the InstanceNorm result shows.
+The first real signal in the sweep:**

-1. **InstanceNorm is the first variant to raise the fog TTA AND the fog decode simultaneously.** instancenorm fog naive 0.105 (vs ref 0.085) and fog HDC-zs 0.105 (vs ref ~0.07 and plain dglsspp 0.068) — a genuinely higher fog decode, and crosstalk LP 0.589 vs 0.24-0.33 everywhere else.
+1. **InstanceNorm is the first variant to raise the fog TTA AND the fog decode simultaneously.** instancenorm fog naive 0.105 (vs ref 0.085) and fog HDC-zs 0.105 (vs ref ~0.07 and plain dglsspp 0.068), a genuinely higher fog decode, and crosstalk LP 0.589 vs 0.24-0.33 everywhere else.
 The BN running-statistics sensitivity under covariate shift was real, and removing it at the source helped.
 2. **But the mechanism is NOT the retained-shift one.** instancenorm pulls corrupted features TOWARD clean (ts fog feat_cos 0.29 -> 0.55, dir_ret 0.39 -> 0.83; og
    dir_ret -0.39 -> 0.56; most classes dir_ret up toward ~0.8-0.9) yet the oracle
    still rises on the shifted classes (ts fog 0.210 -> 0.261, og fog 0.125 -> 0.185,
    og crosstalk 0.211 -> 0.280).
-So InstanceNorm improves recoverability WITHOUT the shift-retention — the opposite geometry from the diagnosis.
+So InstanceNorm improves recoverability WITHOUT the
+    shift-retention, the opposite geometry from the diagnosis.
 It likely helps by fixing the per-instance feature statistics so the class structure is cleaner, which is a different (complementary) mechanism than "don't erase the shift".
 3. **The ceiling is still not above plain DGLSS++ on crosstalk.** instancenorm crosstalk oracle 0.198 vs plain DGLSS++'s 0.249 and the ref 0.208. fog is the win (0.126 vs ref 0.112).
 So InstanceNorm is a fog-focused improvement.
-4. **cor_instancenorm is worse than instancenorm** on fog oracle (0.094 vs 0.126) —
+4. **cor_instancenorm is worse than instancenorm** on fog oracle (0.094 vs 0.126),
    the corruption-view base + InstanceNorm does not combine the two effects; the beam-drop base is where InstanceNorm helps.

-**Verdict: InstanceNorm is the first candidate worth promoting to medium-lite** (the fog decode/TTA lift is the cleanest new signal since the dircons medium run, and it uses a mechanism we have not explored — covariate-shift statistics rather than geometry). antianchor's verdict is incomplete (missing gate log) and its isotropy is flat-to-negative (fog HDC 0.057 vs instancenorm 0.105), so it is deprioritized.
+**Verdict: InstanceNorm is the first candidate worth promoting to medium-lite** (the fog decode/TTA lift is the cleanest new signal since the dircons medium run, and it uses a mechanism we have not explored, covariate-shift statistics rather than geometry). antianchor's verdict is incomplete (missing gate log) and its isotropy is flat-to-negative (fog HDC 0.057 vs instancenorm 0.105), so it is deprioritized.
 **Missing file needed to complete the record:** `logs/micro_gate_antianchor.log` (the